wanglonghong/wanglonghong/README.md

 ### Hi there 👋
 ### Dedicated Blockchain and  Web developer having 7+ years experience.
 I am  WangLongHong from China.
-### I am a full stack programmer who can implement high qualitiy blockchain and web projects
+### I am a full stack developer who can implement high qualitiy blockchain and web projects
 ### My personal goal is to be able to share my knowledge, skills and experience to other people and to provide perfect projects to communities.
 <!--
 **wanglonghong/wanglonghong** is a âœ¨ _special_ âœ¨ repository because its `README.md` (this file) appears on your GitHub profile. -->